cloud-bulldozer/benchmark-operator/docs/flent.md

 `user` provide a user id to the metadata that will be sent to Elasticsearch, this makes finding the results easier.

-By default we will utilize the `uperf-results` index for Elasticsearch.
+By default we will utilize the `flent-results` index for Elasticsearch.

 Deploying the above(assuming pairs is set to 1) would result in